 From GCC to MSVC2017

 An internal change has been made to the way code is created in SNIP in order to better support the Qt platform and their web browser.
 The display of various maps in SNIP depends on underlying web technologies found in Qt.
 And they have decided to only support the QtWebEngine on windows with MSVC rather than GCC/Mingw as was done before.
-And therefore the project needed to move away from the prior Qt technology (where this is also a slow memory leak in the web tools) and update to the current tool chain.
+And therefore the project needed to move away from the prior Qt technology (where there is also a slow memory leak in the Qt web tools) and update to the current tool chain.
 A large number of internal code changes fell out from this decision.
 The GCC compiler will continue to be used in the Ubuntu builds of SNIP.